Dennison Wheelock: James Riley Wheelock

 Under the leadership of Dennison Wheelock and James Wheelock, the Carlisle Indian Band earned an international reputation of musical excellence.
 James Riley Wheelock was a younger brother of bandmaster Dennison Wheelock and graduated from Carlisle in 1896.
 Like Dennis, James attended the prestigious Dickinson College Preparatory School after completing his Carlisle studies.
 When Dennison resigned as Bandmaster in 1900, James succeeded him.
 In 1903, James studied music and his specialty, clarinet, in Leipzig, Germany.

-In 1909, James clashed with Superintendent Moses Friedman, Pratt's successor.
-Wheelock recruited Carlisle students to tour with his professional band during the summer, believing the experience would fit into the parameters of Carlisle's outing program.
-Superintendent Friedman refused, but several boys from the band attempted join Wheelock's band and had their trunks taken to the train depot.
-Friedman discovered the plan and the boys were locked in the guardhouse as punishment for their actions.
-The rest of the Carlisle Band was so resentful at these measures, they refused to perform during that evening's "salute to the flag, " a daily ritual at Carlisle.
-James was infuriated by Friedman's actions and charged in newspapers that the Superintendent was jealous of his band's success, was the cause of disciplinary problems at the school and that the students were illegally held in a "dungeon."
-Friedman responded that he had refused permission because in the past, "students indulged in the kind of dissipation and debauchery during the summer which taints and brings about an unhealthy condition in the fall when they return to school."
-The story made local headlines and embarrassed both Carlisle and the Office of Indian Affairs.
-After several weeks and an official investigation, the matter was dropped.
-The students who forged resistance through the flag controversy rebelled because of their intense desire to perform beyond the campus.

 In 1914, the Harrisburg Telegraph reported that James Riley Wheelock, director of the Enola Band, was performing in clarinet solos and was one of the best clarinet players in Pennsylvania.
 During World War I, Wheelock was commissioned as a Second Lieutenant in the U.S. Army, where he conducted a black regimental band.
-After the war, he conducted the famous U.S. Indian Band and others well into the 1920s.
+After the war, he conducted the U.S. Indian Band through the 1920s.

-Wheelocks at Carlisle

-The Wheelocks were likely the first family of Carlisle Indian School, because there were so many of them, and they were mentioned prominently in Carlisle publications.